Delaware Defensive Driving Tips and Techniques

 Put the Phone Down!

 Distracted driving has been a growing problem since mobile phones and text messaging have grown in popularity.
 The state of Delaware, however, is not the only concerned party.
-Superstar Oprah Winfrey has started a No Phone Zone Campaign and Delaware safety officials want you to join it!
-There is a Pledge that you can take, agreeing to put the phone down while driving and focus on the task at hand.
+Superstar Oprah Winfrey started a No Phone Zone Campaign and Delaware safety officials want you to join it!
+There is a pledge that you can take, agreeing to put the phone down while driving and focus on the task at hand.
 While this might seem like a problem that only affects our youth, it is actually killing drivers of all ages every day.
-The Facts are staggering:
+The facts are staggering:

 - In 2008, almost 6,000 people were killed and more than 500,000 were injured as a result of distracted driving.